jrmoulton/jrmoulton-web/content/starting_open_source.md

 with that data and then sets a flag bit on a control register that allows the device to start sending data that is in the registers.

-The code I wrote was later improved on by another contributer to the project but I was quite impressed with the code I wrote.
+- The code I wrote was later improved on

 Oh, and then it totally worked for me!